aregano/single_cell_Lineage_Tracing_iFlpscLineage/iFlpscLineage_Analysis/README.md

 **Pros:** Barcode variability that ensures unique clones are retrieved

-**Cons:** Harder detection of Barcodes in each cell

-          Harder retrieval of full length transcript barcodes
+**Cons:** Harder detection of Barcodes in each cell and harder retrieval of full length transcript barcodes

 **Note:** As only Partial recombination barcodes give enough variability that should be the only viable approach when doing a biological assay that aims at producing a dataset that couples scLT and transcriptomics data through scRNAseq.